 What’s on in Battersea Park

-With more than 140 dealers present, the items on show range from antiques and 20th century design to works of art, including furniture, lighting, decorative pieces, one-off designs and everything in between.
+With more than 140 dealers present, the items on show range from antiques and 20th century design to works of art, furniture, lighting, accessories, decorative pieces, one-off designs and everything in between.
 Visitors never know what they might find around the next corner.

 Billed as an inclusive event designed to cater for everyone from fleet buyers and industry bigwigs to learner drivers and children looking for the next car to pin up on their bedroom wall, this is not just a static display.
 The London Motor Show – the first event of its kind in the capital since the British Motor Show closed in 2008 – will offer off-site driving experiences on a nearby race track.

 Free mini festivals are held most Sundays in summer at the Gondola Café in Battersea Park.
 Run by charity Music4Children, acts in 2015 included a wide variety of musical styles, from blues and country to reggae and rock.

 The London leg of this global event requires every entrant to be part of a team of at least four employees from companies of all sizes.
 Individuals cannot enter the events, which are held on week nights immediately after work.

 A women’s only 5k event organised by Cancer Research UK to raise funds for its work.

 A free afternoon of live music and children’s entertainment at the Battersea Park Bandstand.